Dariusz Wójtowicz: Lechia Gdańsk

 Born in Gdańsk, Wójtowicz started playing football with his local team Lechia Gdańsk.
 He joined the Lechia first team in 1982, in what would become an historic period for the club.
 The 1982–83 season saw Lechia winning the III liga with Wójtowicz playing in five games of Lechias winning Polish Cup run, beating Piast Gliwice in the final 2–1.
-The following season, he played in the Polish SuperCup final as Lechia won by beating the Polish champions Lech Poznań 1–0.
+The following season, he played in the Polish Super Cup final as Lechia won by beating the Polish champions Lech Poznań 1–0.
 He also played in both games as Lechia faced European footballing giants Juventus in a European competition due to the previous season's cup win.
 Lechia also won promotion to the top division that season by winning the II liga for the 1983–84 season.
 He played in the top division for Lechia for the first time on 11 August 1984 as Lechia drew 1–1 with Górnik Wałbrzych.
 His final appearance for Lechia came on 27 April 1986, playing a total of 37 games for Lechia in the top division, and making 82 appearances and scoring 6 goals in all competitions during his time at Lechia.